DataDog/documentation/content/logs/_index.md

 ### *message* attribute

-By default, Datadog will ingest the value of message as the body of the log entry.
-That value will then be highlighted and display in the [log list](/logs/explore/#log-list), where it will be indexed for [full text search](/logs/explore/#search-bar).
+By default, Datadog ingests the value of message as the body of the log entry.
+That value is then highlighted and display in the [log list](/logs/explore/#log-list), where it is indexed for [full text search](/logs/explore/#search-bar).

 ### *severity* attribute

-Each log entry may specify a severity level which will be made available for faceted search within Datadog.
-However, if a JSON formatted log file includes one of the following attributes, Datadog will interpret its value as the the log’s official severity:
+Each log entry may specify a severity level which is made available for faceted search within Datadog.
+However, if a JSON formatted log file includes one of the following attributes, Datadog interprets its value as the the log’s official severity:

 * `syslog.severity`